 Red Hat takes security very seriously, and we aim to take immediate action to address serious security-related problems that involve our products or services.

-You should contact the Security Response Team if:
+You should contact Red Hat Product Security if:

-- You think there may be a security vulnerability in a Red Hat product or service.
+- You think there might be a security vulnerability in a Red Hat product or service.

 - You are unsure about how a known vulnerability affects a Red Hat product or service.

-- You need assistance in a language other than English.
+- You wish to report an issue in a language other than English.

-- You require technical assistance (for example, "how do I configure my firewall?").
+- You require technical assistance for a security function (for example, "How do I configure my firewall?").

 - Your issue is not security related.

 In any of these cases, please contact Red Hat Global Support Services instead.

 Only members of Red Hat Product Security, a restricted and carefully chosen group of Red Hat employees, will have access to material sent to the email@example.com address.
 No outside users can subscribe to this list.